SergeCaron/SetUpOEMRecovery/README.md

 3. There are issues accessing iSCSI disks containing these backups.
 The Windows "Installation Media" (ISO, DVD, USB key) cannot be used in lieu of the "Recovery Drive" because the MSiSCSI service is not configured in this environment and utilities such as iscsicli are not available on the "Installation Media".

 4. Beginning with Windows 11 and Windows Server 2022, the MSiSCSI service will not start in the Windows PE environment used by the "Recovery Drive".
 This is documented in Microsoft Case #2304230060000186.
-A bypass is required to start MSiSCSI.
+A workaround is required to start MSiSCSI.
 See below for more information.

 The focus of this project is to use the Microsoft utilities as is to configure a "Recovery Drive" and achieve the troubleshooting and/or bare metal restore required by your situation.

+Windows Server Backup or one of its workstation variants (Windows Backup, System Image Backup, etc.) is used to create the system image required to restore the system: this is not covered here.

 There are two scripts in this project:
 1. SetUpOEMRecovery will create/update a "Recovery Drive" for the system at hand.
 The script creates a DRIVERS directory in the root of the "Recovery Drive" and dumps all OEM drivers there.
 It then copies itself as well as the PnPUtil.exe utility, a recovery helper script (and an empty Windows XML Event Log, documented below).